Local 2-separators: Explorer neighbourhood

-Now we give a formal definition of the \emph{explorer-neighbourhood} of parameter $r$ with explorers based at the vertices $v$ and $w$.
-The core is the set of all vertices on shortest paths between the vertices $v$ and $w$.
+\begin{dfn}[Explorer-neighbourhood] Now we give a formal definition of the \emph{explorer-neighbourhood} of parameter $r$ in a graph $G$ with explorers based at the vertices $v$ and $w$ with distance\footnote{In this paper the explorer-neighbourhood of vertices $v$ and $w$ of distance more than $\frac{r}{2}$ is undefined; and hence throughout the paper in statements where the explorer-neighbourhood is mentioned we have implicitly the assumption that the involved vertices have distance at most $\frac{r}{2}$.} at most $\frac{r}{2}$.
+The \emph{core} is the set of all vertices on shortest paths between the vertices $v$ and $w$.
 We take a copy of the ball $B_{r/2}(v)$ where we label a vertex $u$ with the set of shortest paths from the core to $u$ contained in the ball $B_{r/2}(v)$.
 Similarly, we take a copy of the ball $B_{r/2}(w)$ where we label a vertex $u$ with the set of shortest paths from the core to $u$ contained in the ball $B_{r/2}(w)$.
-Now we take the union of these two labelled balls -- with the convention that two vertices are only identical if they have the same label (note that the same vertex $x$ of $G$ could be in both balls but with different labels, see \autoref{fig:exex}.
+Now we take the union of these two labelled balls -- with the convention that two vertices are identified if they have a common label in their sets; that is, there is a shortest path from the core to that vertex discovered by both explorers.
+(Note that the same vertex $x$ of $G$ could be in both balls but the label sets could be disjoint, see \autoref{fig:exex}.
 In this case there would be two copies of that vertex in the union.
 In such a case the union would not be a subgraph of the original graph).
 We denote the explorer neighbourhood by $\expl(v,w)$.
-This completes the definition of explorer neighbourhood.
+This completes the definition of explorer neighbourhood. \end{dfn}

-\begin{lem} Given two vertices $a_1$ and $a_2$ of distance at most $r/2$, vertices on shortest paths between $a_1$ and $a_2$ and their neighbours have unique copies in $\expl(a_1,a_2)$.
+\begin{lem} Given two vertices $a_1$ and $a_2$ of distance at most $r/2$, all vertices on shortest paths between $a_1$ and $a_2$ and edges incident with such vertices have unique copies in $\expl(a_1,a_2)$.

-In particular, neighbours of the vertices $a_1$ and $a_2$ have unique copies in $\expl(a_1,a_2)$. \end{lem}
+In particular, edges incident with vertices of the core have unique copies in $\expl(a_1,a_2)$. \end{lem}

 \begin{proof} By definition vertices on shortest paths between $a_1$ and $a_2$ have unique copies in $\expl(a_1,a_2)$.
-Let $x$ be a neighbour of such a vertex.
-Clearly the vertex $x$ is in at least one of the balls $B_{r/2}(a_1)$ and $B_{r/2}(a_2)$, and so has at least one copy in the explorer-neighbourhood.
-So it remains to prove uniqueness.
-For that assume that $x$ is contained in both balls $B_{r/2}(a_1)$ and $B_{r/2}(a_2)$.
-Then both balls contain all edges from $x$ to the core.
-So all shortest paths from $x$ to the core within either ball agree -- or else $x$ is in the core.
-Thus the vertex $x$ has a unique copy.
+Let $e$ be an edge one of whose endvertices is in the core.
+If both endvertices of $e$ are in the core, $e$ has a unique copy.
+Otherwise, the edge $e$ is a shortest path from the core to the other endvertex.
+Clearly, the edge $e$ is in one of the balls $B_{r/2}(a_1)$ or $B_{r/2}(a_2)$.
+If it is in both balls, then the two copies of its endvertex must agree as they are both labelled with the edge $e$.

 The `In particular'-part follows immediately. \end{proof}